luvnft/big-AGI/README.md

-# BIG-AGI 🧠✨
+# FREEAI 🧠✨

-Welcome to big-AGI 👋, the GPT application for professionals that need function, form, simplicity, and speed.
-Powered by the latest models from 11 vendors and open-source model servers, `big-AGI` offers best-in-class Voice and Chat with AI Personas, visualizations, coding, drawing, calling, and quite more -- all in a polished UX.
+Welcome to FREEAI 👋, the GPT application for professionals that need function, form, simplicity, and speed.
+Powered by the latest models from 11 vendors and open-source model servers, `FREEAI` offers best-in-class Voice and Chat with AI Personas, visualizations, coding, drawing, calling, and quite more -- all in a polished UX.

 Pros use big-AGI. 🚀 Developers love big-AGI. 🤖